Skip to content

 It also means metadata needs a way to enumerate all the statics and other collector roots (monomorphic functions, and some more things in "eager" mode) from other crates.
 The information is all there, but there's no efficient/easy way to enumerate them.

-@Mark-Simulacrum Mark-Simulacrum added the C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. label Jul 26, 2017
+@Mark-Simulacrum Mark-Simulacrum added the C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC label Jul 26, 2017

 @aep